scala/scala3/docs/docs/reference/changed-features/operators.md

 ### Motivation

-The purpose of the `infix` modifier is to achieve consistency across a code base in how a method or type is applied.
+The purpose of the `infix` modifier is to achieve consistency actross a code base in how a method or type is applied.
 The idea is that the author of a method decides whether that method should be applied as an infix operator or in a regular application.
 Use sites then implement that decision consistently.

 ### Details